BigDataBiology/big-data-biology_org/positions/remote-internships.md

    flexible but, in this round, you should be able to point to 6-12 weeks starting still in 2020 (_e.g._, "I can participate for 20 hours/week during November-January, except for a two-week holiday period in December").
-If you would like to particpate, but cannot commit any time before 2021, please wait for the next round.
+If you would like to participate, but cannot commit any time before 2021, please wait for the next round.

 You should get a short acknowledgement that the email was received within 48-72